gamelab/Primitives-Plugin/README.md

 1.0.4
 - `color` and `strokeColor` properties updated.
 They now use the `Kiwi.Utils.Color` class under the hood.
-- Hitbox offsets now correctly set.
+- Hitbox offsets now correctly set
+- Primitives in Canvas render mode look better, thanks to faster and more accurate draw method

 1.0.3
 - Improve efficiency in rendering by recycling geometry points
+- Add TypeScript type definitions, thanks to Github user @tkyaji

 1.0.2
 - Fix incompatibility with Canvas rendering